Skip to main content

 Dr. Brendan Ciaran Browne

-Assistant Professor (School of Religion)
+Associate Professor (School of Religion)

 Dr Brendan Ciarán Browne is an interdisciplinary scholar with an LL.B, LL.M (Law & Human Rights) and PhD in Sociology, from Queen's University Belfast.
 He has held academic positions at Queen's University Belfast, and Al Quds (Bard) University, Palestine, where he taught modules on International Humanitarian Law, and Transitional Justice.
-He currently has 3 published books: 'Experiences in Researching Conflict & Violence: Fieldwork Interrupted' (Ed. with Althea Maria-Rivas), 'Refugees and Forced Displacement in Northern Ireland's Troubles: Untold Journeys' (with Dr Niall Gilmartin) and 'Transitional (in)Justice & Enforcing the Peace on Palestine' (Nominated for the Middle East Monitor, Palestine Book Award, 2023).
-His research has also been published in top-ranking peer-reviewed journals, including: Third World Quarterly, Studies in Conflict and Terrorism, Capital & Class & the International Journal of Qualitative Methods.
-He is a regular commentator in the print media with op-eds in The Irish Times, The Globe Post, the New statesman, and The Conversation.
-In addition, he has engaged in a variety of alternative modes of disseminating research findings, including by way of art installation (Burn/T Out - https://www.northernslant.com/northern-lens-burn-t-out-crimes-against-social-cohesion/) and a documentary film entitled 'We shall Remain' (as part of the following project: https://palestine-bedouin.qub.ac.uk/).
-He has been awarded significant research funding from a range of bodies, including: the Independent Social Research Foundation (ISRF), the Wellcome Trust, and a research development grant from the Arts Humanities Research Council (Grant No: AH/T007540/1, total value c€700,000) for a project entitled: 'Palestinian Bedouin at risk of forced displacement: IHL vulnerabilities, ICC possibilities'.
-He has been twice nominated for the prestigious Provost's Teaching Award, winning the accolade in 2019.
+He currently has 4 published books: 'Experiences in Researching Conflict & Violence: Fieldwork Interrupted', 'Refugees and Forced Displacement in Northern Ireland's Troubles: Untold Journeys', 'Transitional (in)Justice & Enforcing the Peace on Palestine' (Nominated for the Middle East Monitor, Palestine Book Award, 2023), and 'Ending impunity for international law violations: Palestinian Bedouins and the risk of forced displacement'.
+His research has been published in top-ranking peer-reviewed journals, including: Third World Quarterly, Studies in Conflict and Terrorism, Capital & Class, & the International Journal of Qualitative Methods.
+He is a recognised global expert on the conflict in and on Palestine, and a regular commentator in print media with op-eds in The Irish Times, The Globe Post, the New statesman, The Conversation, Opinio Juris and the Middle East Monitor.
+He is also a regular media commentator on TRT World, the Roundtable, and Al Jazeera.
+He regularly engages in a variety of alternative modes of disseminating research findings, including by way of art installation (Burn/T Out - https://www.northernslant.com/northern-lens-burn-t-out-crimes-against-social-cohesion/) and is executive producer on the documentary film, 'We shall Remain' (https://www.imdb.com/title/tt32174118/) He has been awarded significant research funding from a range of bodies, including: the Independent Social Research Foundation (ISRF), the Wellcome Trust, and the UK Arts Humanities Research Council.
+He has been nominated three times for the prestigious TCD Provost's Teaching Award, winning the accolade in 2019.
 In 2018 he was nominated (and subsequently shortlisted) for the Trinity Civic Engagement Award for his work in strengthening links between Trinity College Dublin and the Palestinian Human Rights NGO, Al Quds University Human Rights Clinic.
 In addition, he was nominated in 2023 for the Trinity Excellence in Research Supervision award.
-In 2023, his excellence in research and scholarship, which focuses on issues relating to settler colonialism, transitional justice, liberal peacebuilding and forcible displacement in the context of Palestine and the North of Ireland, was recognised by College and he was awarded Fellowship of Trinity College Dublin (FTCD).
+In 2023 he was awarded Fellowship of Trinity College Dublin, in recognition of his excellence in research and scholarship, all of which focuses on issues relating to settler colonialism, transitional justice, liberal peacebuilding and forcible displacement in the context of Palestine and the North of Ireland.
 Dr Browne is open to receiving PhD applications from students broadly interested in the research areas listed above and would welcome those with a disciplinary background in Law, Sociology, Politics, International Relations, Middle Eastern Studies, and Anthropology.
+Follow Dr Browne here: brendancbrowne.com, and here: https://www.linkedin.com/in/brendan-ciar%C3%A1n-browne-phd-ftcd-aa329b30/.

 At-Risk Children/Youth Commemoration Fieldwork International children's research Israel-Palestine Conflict Northern Ireland Conflict Post-Conflict Justice, Truth and Reconciliation Refugees Research Methods Resistance Risk and resilience Transitional Justice